rubiojr/gas/README.md

 #### query_extra tips

-- Use `type:issue` or `type:pr` to exclude issues or pull requests from the search results.
+- Use `-type:issue` or `-type:pr` to exclude issues or pull requests from the search results.
 - Use `-org:github` to exclude prs and issues from the given org (github in this case).

 Use any search filter documented at https://docs.github.com/en/search-github/searching-on-github/searching-issues-and-pull-requests